 June 19th, 2015

-For many weeks the animal care staff had been keeping a close eye on Jellybean.
-He had not been acting like he felt very well and at times he had not been excited about eating.
+For many weeks, the animal care staff had been keeping a close eye on Jellybean.
+He had not been acting like he felt very well and, at times, he had not been excited about eating.

-Last week he had a couple of days that caused us great concern, but in typical Jellybean fashion, he rebounded and did well until yesterday.
+Last week, he had a couple of days that caused us great concern, but in typical Jellybean fashion, he rebounded and did well until yesterday.

-Yesterday when staff and interns were doing rounds, we noticed that he wasn’t moving around like normal.
-Upon consulting with Dr. Lassiter, we decided that we would anesthetize him, do blood work, and performed an ultrasound.
+Yesterday, when staff and interns were doing rounds, we noticed that he wasn’t moving around like normal.
+Upon consulting with Dr. Lassiter, we decided that we would anesthetize him, do blood work, and perform an ultrasound.
 His blood work looked pretty good for a tiger his age (he was almost 18 years old).
 Unfortunately, the ultrasound showed that he had left side heart failure.
 Due the severity of the failure, his quality of life was greatly suffering and we made the decision to euthanize.
 Upon necropsy, we also found evidence of chronic kidney disease.

 We are all saddened when we lose any of our animals.
 Those losses are made that much more painful when it is shared with so many others.
 Though they may never have met him, Jellybean touched many people.
-So many guest come out and ask if they will get to see Jelly.
+So many guests come out and ask if they will get to see Jelly.
 I know that our loss will be shared by many.